 When applying to study for a research degree you should consult with your academic department to check that a supervisor with expertise in your chosen subject area is available to support you.

 Postgraduate Funding Opportunities

-Postgraduate funding opportunities - find out more on funding packages available for postgraduate study.
+Postgraduate funding opportunities - find out more about scholarships available for postgraduate study.

 Did you know...
 Durham University has 25 academic departments or schools split over 3 faculties: Arts and Humanities, Science, and Social Science and Health.